roytang/blog/content/quotes/sig.md

 ---

-&quot;640K ought to be enough for anybody.&quot; (Bill Gates, 1981)
+"640K ought to be enough for anybody."
+(Bill Gates, 1981)

 ---